-Statistical approaches to early warning can be classified into two broad categories: structural and dynamic.13 The structural category consists of studies that use events (or more typically, a specific category of event such as a civil or international war) as a dependent variable and explain these using a large number of exogenous independent variables.
-In the domain of domestic instability, this approach is exemplified by the work of Gurr and his associates, most recently in the "State Failure Project" [SFP] (Esty et al. 1995, 1998); Gurr and Lichbach (1986) and Gurr and Harff (1996) provide surveys of these methods more generally.
-In the field of international instability, the structural approach is illustrated by the work of Bueno de Mesquita and his associates, and more generally by the Correlates of War project; Wayman and Diehl (1994), Gochman and Sabrosky (1990) and Midlarsky (1993) provide general surveys.
-These approaches have tended to use standard multivariate linear regression models, although recently the research has branched out to other techniques; for example, the SFP uses logistic regression, neural networks and some simple time series methods.
+Statistical approaches to early warning can be classified into two broad categories: structural and dynamic.16 The structural category consists of studies that use events (or more typically, a specific category of event such as a civil or international war) as a dependent variable and explain these using a large number of exogenous independent variables.
+In the domain of domestic instability, this approach is exemplified by the work of Gurr and his associates, most recently in the "State Failure Project" [SFP] ([27]; [26]); [38]; [37] provide surveys of these methods more generally.
+In the field of international instability, the structural approach is illustrated by the work of Bueno de Mesquita and his associates, and more generally by the Correlates of War project; [79, 29, 62] provide general surveys.
+These approaches have tended to use standard multivariate linear regression models, although recently the research has branched out to other techniques; for example, the SFP uses logistic regression, neural networks and some simple time-series methods.

 In contrast to the structural approach, in dynamic early warning models event data measures are used as both the independent and dependent variables.
-Most of the event data projects of the late 1970s classified dyads with respect to the likelihood of a crisis based on a set of event-based empirical indicators.
-For instance, the Early Warning and Monitoring System (EWAMS), developed with funding from the U.S. Defense Advanced Research Projects Agency (DARPA; see Hopple 1984; Laurance 1990), evaluated three WEIS-based indicators (conflict, tension, and uncertainty) to determine an alert status for any dyad.
-Azar et al. (1977) use a similar approach based on whether behaviors measured with the COPDAB event scale fall outside a range of "normal" interactions for the dyad.
+Most of the event data projects of the late 1970s classified dyads with respect to the likelihood of a crisis based on a set of eventbased empirical indicators.
+For instance, the Early Warning and Monitoring System (EWAMS), developed with funding from the U.S. Defense Advanced Research Projects Agency (DARPA; see [42, 52], evaluated three WEIS-based indicators (conflict, tension, and uncertainty) to determine an alert status for any dyad.
+Azar et al. [11] use a similar approach based on whether behaviors measured with the COPDAB event scale fall outside a range of "normal" interactions for the dyad.